 On that 31st day, their posts will return to your newsfeed as normal.

 This option takes your friend’s posts out of your news feed for good, but you’ll remain friends.
-You can undo this option by going to their page and following again.
+You can undo this option by going to their profile page and follow them again.
 They’ll never know you did this.

 You can unblock someone in your privacy settings.